 How to Sleep on a Cliff and Poop in a Bag

 You need to know if you have the magic skills of picking one function at a time, if you can't hold the pee when you poo, you can't squat on a portaledge like the ground because you are just trying to bag the poo.
 Ideally you just squat though.
-Good news!
+One of our most popular EPISODES Good news!
 Your butt hole isn't behind your knees so just drop your pants enough to get to the hole which means you may not need to take off the harness legs.
 Roll gallon zip lock bags over 3x for a firm rim which keeps the game fun and clean.
 Bag it in a bag and put your WET WIPES in there when you are done.
 TP is of the devil when you don't get a shower for a week.
 You don't need those wag bags that are so big you can literally stand in them.
 The plastic bulk makes storing it a PITA.
 As much fun as it is naming poop tubes El Crapitan and Poopinator, just cut open bottles 75% that you already have and duct tape them closed after you stuff your double bagged treasure.
 Pre-wrap duct tape above where you plan on cutting so it's completely hassle free.
 Make sure your bottle is bomber and you can hang it 30 feet below you with a lot 7mm accessory cord.
 At the top, put that bottle in your tripled up grocery bags now that you are pretty much out of food and you will have a lot of plastic between you and your turdlettes.
 Pee bottles are highly recommended on popular routes or just so you don't have to get out of a portaledge in the middle of the night to pee, only to find out it's shorter than you think and you just pissed all over the ledge where you have to lay your head back down.
 Think Up and Down Think up and down, not side to side.
 You lived your entire life in a horizontal plane but now you are in a vertical plane.
 Don't put your haul bag next to your portaledge if you don't have the horizontal space to do so.
 You don't want the bag below the ledge or you can't access it.
 So create an easy way to go up and down your vertical house.
 If the ledge master point is at the same height as the bottom of the haul bag nothing conflicts for space.
 Have your ropes flaked tidy at the anchor with about 20-30 feet of each hanging out (not in a loop) for a bomber connection point whenever you need it.
 This would be the top of your rope so it's quick and easy in the morning for the leader to tie in and clip the haul line to them.
 If you are so lucky to have a 3rd or even a 4th bolt that lets you spread out, you can let your haul bag hang next to your portaledge, but if you step on the edge it will tip to the side.
 Clip a sling from the corner to a bolt/anchor point directly above it so it won't sink down if you do step there.
 PRO TIP: WRITE WITH A SHARPIE WHAT SIDE OF YOUR LEDGE GOES AGAINST THE WALL AND WHICH SIDE IS OUT TOWARDS THE VIEW.
 MAKE IT STUPID PROOF.
-Setting up portaledges coming soon!
-10% Supports HowNOT2 Get 90% of your big walling gear here.
-This leads you to a detailed buying guide.
-HowNOT2 Contribute Please send video, image, or words, that are respectful to other viewpoints and helpful to Big Wall education.
-Please be kind by delivering something ready to add and tell us where you think it best fits.
-We'd also like to link to anything you found helpful online.
-Maintaining the quality of this resource is important so please submit something worthy of 100,000 people seeing it.
-We reserve the right to not post what you send us. email@example.com What's Next?
-Episode 5 will be live 10/5/2022.
-Patrons have early access BigWalls.com leads to our textbook and was donated by John Middendorf who runs BigWalls.net.
-This course is free but not free to make.
-If it really helped you, please consider SUPPORTING US.
+G7 - Most expensive pool floaty!
+G7 Pods are hard to pop, but if you do, apply the Type A patch on it... without cleaning.
+The alcohol patch it comes with doesn't dry quickly, even if it looks dry, and can ruin your only patch.
+See our tests in the above video.
+It is squishy when you step on it, but IF you get use to it, it's a great light weight ledge.
+It's $800ish which isn't unreasonable, but that's for only one where as you can get a double framed ledge for about that price.
+See the full review in this EPISODE .
+The Taco - Most Affordable Portaledge The Taco by High Mountain Gear is an amorphous tarp that holds an inflatable mattress that you already own and be bringing anyways.
+At $299, it weighs 1lb 13oz or 822grams and can fit almost any size air mattress.
+The biggest take away I got from our EPISODE was to put the airmattress in the taco on the ground and KEEP IT IN THERE during the climb.
+Just inflate it already in place.
+Horizontal baffles have enough rigidity to keep you off the wall where as other styles of air mattresses might taco too much.
+Put an airmattress in the taco that is wider than your shoulders or 3/4" pvc pipes to keep you off low angle walls.
+What's Next?
+You can always go back to the main part of the BIG WALL BIBLE HERE Feedback, typos or more information is always appreciated.
+HMU at firstname.lastname@example.org This course is free but not free to make.
+If it really helped you, please consider SUPPORTING US .

-Living On The Wall Big Wall Bible Living On The Wall The lightest but most useful thing you can take up a big wall is knowledge.
-Welcome...
+Big Wall Episode #4 - Living Big Wall Bible Living On The Wall The lightest but most useful thing you can take up a big wall is knowledge....